 Walking has saved my life this summer.
 An afternoon stroll through the park is a great way to clear your head, reduce stress, and get a tiny bit of physical activity in.
 Just being outside for a few minutes, breathing the fresh air, is enough to make you feel rejuvenated.

-Most people have a small park near there homes, but even if you don’t, a short walk around the block will work as well.
-Getting outside for even a few minutes each day will greatly improve your life.
+Most people have a small park near their homes, but even if you don’t, a short walk around the block will work as well.
+Getting outside for even a few minutes each day will significantly improve your life.

 Take a Break from Social Media

-Social media can be extremely toxic.
+Social media can be highly toxic.
 Facebook is by far the worst offender for me.
-It’s difficult to believe that people I know in real life can be so hateful and anti-science.
+It’s difficult to believe that people I know in real life can be hateful and anti-science.
 It’s depressing and sometimes makes me irrationally angry.
-Turning it off has worked wonders for my mental well-being.
+Turning it off has worked wonders for my mental wellbeing.

-But it’s not just Facebook, and it’s not only the stuff that makes you angry that you have to look out for.
+But it’s not just Facebook, and it’s not only stuff that makes you angry.
 Social media can lead to depression.
 It can be horrible for your mental wellness to see glamourous shots of people in exotic locales, photos of pristine homes, clips of happy families celebrating their togetherness.
-Sometimes it’s difficult to remember that these brief glimpses we get into someone’s life aren’t real.
+Sometimes it’s difficult to remember that these brief glimpses we get into someone’s life aren’t authentic.
 They are a perfectly curated highlight real.

-It’s difficult to scroll Instagram and not compare the wonderful images to our own lives.
+It isn’t easy to scroll through Instagram and not compare the wonderful images to our own lives.
 Taking a break and trying not to compare your real life with someone else’s highlights will do wonders for your mental wellness.

 Chat with Friends

 Every other Tuesday, I have a standing Face time call with my best friend.
-She lives on the other side of the country, and both our trips to see each other this year were canceled due to COVID.
-But, that’s not a reason for us to drift apart!
+She lives on the other side of the country, and the COVID-19 pandemic forced us to cancel plans to visit one another.
+But that’s not a reason for us to drift apart!

-Our calls work wonders to help us stay connected and stay social in these trying times of social distancing.
-Every call lifts me up and makes me feel rejuvenated.
+Our calls work wonders to help us stay connected and social in these trying times of social distancing.
+Every call lifts me and makes me feel rejuvenated.
 Good friends will do that.

 Even if you can’t get together with your friends, stay in touch with them.
-Have video calls, phone calls, and text regularly.
+Call and text regularly.
 Staying connected with old friends is a great way to help you feel good about your life.

 It’s hard to relax when there is stuff everyone.
 Take it from me, the queen of clutter!
 My desk is regularly a mess of books, pens, journals, and post-it notes.

-Realizing how much a decluttered work space improved my life motivated me to keep it decluttered.
-My books and notes now all have their own place, and my clutter free desk makes focusing on my important tasks a whole lot easier.
+Realizing how much a decluttered workspace improved my life motivated me to keep it decluttered.
+My books and notes now all have their place, and my clutter-free desk makes focusing on my essential tasks much more manageable.

-The rest of the life improvement hacks may not be things we consider healthy habits, and you may not see the immediate impacts, but they will greatly improve the quality of your life overall if you start implementing them now.
+The rest of the life improvement hacks may not be things we consider healthy habits, and you may not see the immediate impacts.
+Still, they will significantly improve the quality of your life overall if you start implementing them now.